-C. Anticipated Deadlines and Milestones for FY 2017 Competitive Grants
+C. Anticipated Deadlines and Milestones for FY 2018 Competitive Grants

-The following estimated dates are provided in order to assist tribes in planning for EPA's FY 2017 funding cycle for competitive grants:
+The following estimated dates are provided in order to assist tribes in planning for EPA's FY2018 funding cycle for competitive grants:

-Deadline EPA uses to determine eligibility to receive competitive 319 grants.
-October 14, 2016 Date for receipt of proposals electronically December 1, 2016 through Grants.gov (anticipated) Headquarters notifies Regions/Tribes of selections for competitive 319 grants.
-April 10, 2017 (anticipated) Tribes submit final grant application to Region for competitive 319 grants.
-May 8, 2017 (anticipated)
+Deadline EPA uses to determine eligibility to receive competitive 319 October 13, 2017 grants.
+Date for receipt of proposals December 16, 2017 electronically through Grants.gov (anticipated) Headquarters notifies Regions/Tribes of April 6, 2018 selections for competitive 319 grants. (anticipated) Tribes submit final grant application to May 2, 2018 Region for competitive 319 grants. (anticipated)

-Attachment A - Components of a Watershed-Based Plan Developed by a Tribe:
+Appendix A - Nine Elements of a Watershed-Based Plan Developed by a Tribe

-1. An identification of the causes and sources or groups of similar sources that will need to be controlled to achieve the goal identified in element 3 below.
-Sources that need to be controlled should be identified at the significant subcategory level with estimates of the extent to which they are present in the watershed (e.g., X number of dairy cattle feedlots needing upgrading, including a rough estimate of the number of cattle per facility; Y acres of row crops needing improved nutrient management or sediment control; or Z linear miles of eroded streambank needing remediation).

-2. A description of the NPS management measures that will need to be implemented to achieve a water quality-based goal described in element 3 below, as well as to achieve other watershed goals identified in the watershed-based plan, and an identification (using a map or a description) of the critical areas for which those measures will be needed to implement the plan.

-3. An estimate of the water quality-based goals expected to be achieved by implementing the measures described in element 2 above.
+- a.
+An identification of the causes and sources or groups of similar sources that will need to be controlled to achieve the goal identified in element (c) below.
+Sources that need to be controlled should be identified at the significant subcategory level with estimates of the extent to which they are present in the watershed (e.g., X number of dairy cattle feedlots needing upgrading, including a rough estimate of the number of cattle per facility; Y acres of row crops needing improved nutrient management or sediment control; or Z linear miles of eroded streambank needing remediation). - b.
+A description of the NPS BMPs that will need to be implemented to achieve a water quality-based goal described in element (c) below, as well as to achieve other watershed goals identified in the watershed-based plan, and an identification (using a map or a description) of the critical areas for which those measures will be needed to implement the plan. - c.
+An estimate of the water quality-based goals expected to be achieved by implementing the measures described in element (b) above.
 To the extent possible, estimates should identify specific water quality-based goals, which may incorporate, for example: load reductions; water quality standards for one or more pollutants/uses; NPS total maximum daily load allocations; measurable, in-stream reductions in a pollutant; or improvements in a parameter that indicates stream health (e.g., increases in fish or macroinvertebrate counts).
-If information is not available to make specific estimates, water quality-based goals may include narrative descriptions and best professional judgment based on existing information.

-4. An estimate of the amounts of technical and financial assistance needed, associated costs, and/or the sources and authorities that will be relied upon to implement the plan.
-As sources of funding, tribes should consider other relevant federal, state, local and private funds that may be available to assist in implementing the plan.

-5. An information and education component that will be used to enhance public understanding and encourage early and continued participation in selecting, designing, and implementing the NPS management measures that will be implemented.

-6. A schedule for implementing the NPS management measures identified in the plan that is reasonably expeditious.

-7. A description of interim, measurable milestones for determining whether NPS management measures or other control actions are being implemented.

-8. A set of criteria that can be used to determine whether the water quality-based goals are being achieved over time and substantial progress is being made towards attaining water quality-based goals and, if not, the criteria for determining whether the watershed-based plan needs to be revised.

-9. A monitoring component to evaluate the effectiveness of the implementation efforts over time, measured against the criteria established under element 8 above.
+If information is not available to make specific estimates, water quality-based goals may include narrative descriptions and best professional judgment based on existing information. - d.
+An estimate of the amounts of technical and financial assistance needed, associated costs, and/or the sources and authorities that will be relied upon to implement the plan.
+As sources of funding, Tribes should consider other relevant Federal, State, local and private funds that may be available to assist in implementing the plan. - e.
+An information and education component that will be used to enhance public understanding and encourage early and continued participation in selecting, designing, and implementing the NPS BMPs that will be implemented. - f.
+A schedule for implementing the NPS BMPs identified in the plan that is reasonably expeditious. - g.
+A description of interim, measurable milestones for determining whether NPS BMPs or other control actions are being implemented. - h.
+A set of criteria that can be used to determine whether the water quality-based goals are being achieved over time and substantial progress is being made towards attaining water quality-based goals and, if not, the criteria for determining whether the watershed-based plan needs to be revised. - i.
+A monitoring component to evaluate the effectiveness of the implementation efforts over time, measured against the criteria established under element (h) above.

-Attachment B - Nonpoint Source Categories and Subcategories
+Appendix B - Nonpoint Source Categories and Subcategories